Skip to main content

 These two conditions are necessary and cannot be omitted.

-Changing the fee recipient on SSV applies to all validators owned by an account.
-So if you have registered CSM validators in the past, or intend to register validators that will not be part of CSM in the future, please utilize a different account, or you will be effectively donating the execution rewards to Lido instead of keeping them for yourself.
+Changing the fee recipient in SSV applies to all validators owned by that account.
+If you already have CSM validators, or plan to register validators outside CSM later, use a separate account.
+Otherwise, you will effectively send execution rewards to Lido instead of keeping them yourself.

 Prerequisites

-• Over 2 Holesky ETH for CSM bonding and gas for transactions.
+• More than 2 ETH for the CSM bond and transaction gas.

-• SSV tokens when registering your validator to the network: SSV faucet
+• SSV tokens to register your validator on SSV Network.

-• A new account/wallet which does not have any validators registered with SSV already, as we need to set the fee recipient to Lido's address.
+• A new account or wallet that does not already have validators registered with SSV, because you need to set the fee recipient to Lido's address.

 1. Creating validator keys

-Validator keys for the CSM module can be created the same way as any other validator key, with one difference mentioned above: you must set the withdrawal address to the Lido Withdrawal vault.
+Validator keys for the CSM module are created the same way as any other validator keys, with one important difference: you must set the withdrawal address to the Lido Withdrawal Vault.

-Please note that it is only necessary to generate the keys and not activate them, so just follow the procedure until both the deposit and keystore json files have been generated and saved on your machine:
+You only need to generate the keys at this stage, not activate them.
+Follow the process until both the deposit and keystore JSON files have been generated and saved locally.

-Make sure to take note of the keystore password you used to generate these keys.
+Make sure you keep the keystore password you used to generate these keys.

 2. Register the validator with SSV

-To register your validator with SSV you can follow the related guide in this documentation.
-All of the steps you need to follow are exactly the same as the ones for a CSM validator.
-Make sure to have your keystore file and password ready.
+To register your validator with SSV Network, follow the related guide in this documentation.
+The process is the same for a CSM validator.
+Have your keystore file and password ready.

-You can move onto the next step once your validator is registered to a cluster as shown below.
+Move to the next step once your validator is registered to a cluster.

 3. Set the Fee Recipient

-As mentioned at the top of the page, this operation is account-wide, so if you don't want other "non-CSM" validators to be impacted, stop this procedure and use a different account.
+This setting applies at the account level.
+If you do not want other non-CSM validators to be affected, stop here and use a different account.

 In the following screen, set the address to this value: